 The decedent owned Delaware real estate in his/her name alone, either solely held or as a tenant in common

-When the register of wills grants Letters Testamentary or Letters of Administration, the estate is considered open.
+When the register of wills grants Letters Testamentary or Letters of Administration to the Executor or Next-of-kin (see FAQ for definition), the estate is considered open.
 This process takes approximately one year.
 Executors or administrators (personal representatives) have several responsibilities.
 For more information, please refer to the documents and forms below.

 Our experienced staff is always available to answer your questions regarding the process of opening, probating, and closing an estate.
 However, we cannot give legal advice.